 While I wouldn’t order this particular pasta sauce again, I might try one of the other ones – they have at least five other flavors.

-I am a huge fan of meatballs but I don’t make them often enough because if I have ground beef and I’m going to eat it with pasta, I end up making a meatball instead and then it feels redundant.
+I am a huge fan of meatballs but I don’t make them often enough because if I have ground beef and I’m going to eat it with pasta, I end up making a meat sauce instead and then it feels redundant.
 I figured that if I buy the meatballs already made, I could would just eat them with pasta and store-bought tomato sauce for a very quick dinner.
 I have yet to find a good brand of refrigerated or frozen meatballs however and these, despite its fancy packaging, weren’t them.

 The main problem is that they are too dense and heavy.
 Indeed, these meatballs only contain ground pork, cheese and spices.
 They don’t have bread to make them light and airy.
 Baking them as per the instructions, doesn’t contribute to making them any lighter.